PeterBourgonje/googleMess/README.md

 # googleMess
 A naive attempt to obscure the profile Google is constructing based on your search terms and clicked results.

+DESCRIPTION:
+Google is constructing a profile of its users based on a.o. search queries.
+In an attempt to anonimize your profile, this little script loads a text file, extracts some random search terms, queries google and randomly clicks some results.
+Doing automated calls in this way probably conflicts with Google's Terms and Conditions.
+In addition, I assume that their analytics are good enough to be able to detect this sort of non-human behavior.
+Therefore, this is merely an experiment and this repository mostly for archiving purposes.

+INSTALLATION AND USAGE:
+To run, install python2.x and install mechanize (easiest way: 'pip install mechanize' (select 'pip' during installation of python)).
+Usage:
+py27googleMess.py -t <text_file>.
+Text file can be about anything that you want Google to think you're interested in.
+Search terms are extracted from this text file at random.

+To simulate your own behavior as much as possible, look for this line in the code: userAgent = 'Mozilla/5.0 (Windows NT 6.1; WOW64; rv:36.0) Gecko/20100101 Firefox/36.0' Go to http://whatsmyuseragent.com/ and specify your own user agent string before running the script.

+To automate your experiment (e.g. running this script on a regular basis to see if you see any change in your search results in Google), I have set this up as a scheduled task in Windows task scheduler.
+(Hint; doing this with the SYSTEM user allows you to run it in the background, so you don't see the command prompt pop up every time it runs.)